 Stand up straights with arms to the side.
 Slowly bend the injured arm upward until it touches the shoulder and holds this position for 15 to 30 seconds.
 Repeat this motion nine more times.

 - Towel Twist

 Roll up a towel loosely and hold it lengthwise in your hands with one end in each hand.
 Relax the shoulders and begin twisting the towel in opposite directions as if wringing out water from the towel.
 Repeat this motion for a total of ten reps.
 Then, switch the direction of the wringing motion for another ten reps.

 Make a fist around a ball-like object, such as a rolled-up towel, socks, or tennis ball.
 Grip the object and squeeze tightly for ten seconds.
 Repeat nine more times.

 Resting the arm is the best way to alleviate tennis elbow pain, but if total rest is not an option, slight arm movements can help calm symptoms.
 Engaging in these suggested exercises will strengthen the tendons and muscles to prevent future instances of tennis elbow.

-Always consult a medical professional before performing specific exercises to ensure that the exercises will be helpful and not exacerbate any underlying conditions or injuries.
-If exercises worsen symptoms, continue to rest the arm, apply ice regularly, take anti-inflammatory medications such as ibuprofen, and talk to a physical therapist about a treatment plan.
+Always consult a medical professional before performing specific exercises to ensure that the activities will be helpful and not exacerbate any underlying conditions or injuries.
+If practices worsen symptoms, continue to rest the arm, apply ice regularly, take anti-inflammatory medications such as ibuprofen, and talk to a physical therapist about a treatment plan.